psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 Above you can see the definition of the subscription service interface.
 Here we have defined several actions that this service can handle.
 Methods return us `zio.Task` type.
 This is a type alias to `ZIO[Any, Throwable, A]`.
-In this case, the environment type is not required, but there might be an exception thrown by the DB layer (eg. lost DB connection).
+In this case, the environment type is not used, but there might be an exception thrown by the DB layer (eg. lost DB connection).
 Usually, we would catch expected errors and wrap them into a typed error.
 Here to keep things simple lets use `Throwable`.

 To implement the logic we have to create a class which extends `SubscriptionLogic` trait.